Sparajuli7/MyAI/myai-mvp/README.md

-# MyAI MVP - Local-First AI Data Hub
+# MyAI MVP - Personal AGI with Privacy

+**Your personal AI assistant that keeps your data private and secure.**

 A high-performance, local-first AI data hub with hybrid dense retrieval (BM25 + ANN + reranking) designed to work seamlessly with your Flutter frontend.
+Think of it as your **personal AGI with privacy** - an AI that knows everything about your data but never shares it with anyone else.

 ## Features

+### 🤖 **Personal AGI Experience**
+- **Your AI, Your Data**: Everything stays on your device - no cloud, no sharing
+- **Understands Everything**: Searches across all your files, emails, messages, and documents
+- **Instant Answers**: Get relevant information from your personal data in milliseconds
+- **Smart Context**: AI that actually knows your life and work

 ### 🚀 **Performance**
 - **Sub-300ms queries**: Hybrid BM25 + HNSW + lightweight reranking